quahfamili1/6m-software-2.5-uni-data-flow-/lesson.md

 In React, data flows in a single-direction, from a parent to a child component.
 Parent components will manage states which can only affect its children components.
 Child components may receive the state values as read-only props and are not able to change the state of its parent or siblings, i.e. props are immutable.

-If a child component has actions that would change the state of its parent in anyway, e.g. an input component that receives user keystrokes, it must relay the result back to the parent.
+If a child component has actions that would change the state of its parent in any way, e.g. an input component that receives user keystrokes, it must relay the result back to the parent.
 The state change is triggered via a callback function that is sent from the parent as a prop.
 Such a callback function is usually a handler that would call the `useState` update function to change the state, i.e. *inverse data flow*.

 ![Uni-directional Data Flow](./assets/uni-data-flow.png)

-Once the parents state is updated, it will propagate to the rest of the children under its component tree.
+Once the parent's state is updated, it will propagate to the rest of the children under its component tree.
 The children components will then update its own internal views according to the new state update.

 This completes the Action-State-View cycle in the component tree, until the next action is triggered.